AtomLinter/linter-rubocop/README.md

 ```
 ### Using `rbenv`

 If you're using `rbenv`, it's recommended that you set your `command` to point to the Rubocop shim.
-This way, when you upgrade Ruby, the command will be a pointer to a Rubocop executable, regardless of current Ruby version.
+This way, when you upgrade Ruby, the command will be a pointer to a Rubocop executable, regardless of your current Ruby version.

 ```cson
 "linter-rubocop":